Service Line Material Map

 If you are having trouble using the map, can’t find your property, or have another question or feedback:

 The data in this map is compiled from multiple sources.
 Sources include historical records, field inspections, permits, and material tests of one section of the service line during meter upgrades.
 These records will be updated over time as we gather additional information.
 We reserve the right to alter, amend, or stop the display of these maps and records at any time.
+We are required by state and federal law to make these records available to the public.

 Understanding your Service Line